campusrover/hideandseek/hider.md

-#info for hider goes here
+#info for hider goes her